 1. INTRODUCTION

 Plants have always been essential and major resources in phytotherapy.
 In developing countries, there is a marked reliance on remedies derived from indigenous plants, as modern therapy is often expensive [1].
 Most of these herbal remedies, used to treat various pathologies, have not been the subject of scientific studies that would allow for an understanding of their phytochemical composition and the pharmacological activities attributed to them, with the aim of enhancing their value.
 In Côte d’Ivoire, childhood leukemia is a public health concern, ranking as the second most common cancer among children, with high mortality rates and limited access to specialized treatments [2].
 This hematologic disease is characterized by the excessive and abnormal production of immature white blood cells, which replace normal blood cells and disrupt normal blood function.
 In sub-Saharan Africa, it remains underdiagnosed due to structural limitations in healthcare systems.
 The issue is compounded by several factors: delayed diagnosis, lack of oncology infrastructure, and limited access to specific therapies [2].
 Given this situation, the search for natural and effective remedies is essential.
 Today, it has been demonstrated that medicinal plants remain a viable source of anticancer phytoconstituents [3, 4].
-The aim objective is to conduct a phytochemical and antioxidant analysis, and to determine the antibacterial activity of a herbal remedy (named Cancibax) used in the treatment of childhood leukemia in Côte d’Ivoire.
+The aim objective is to conduct a phytochemical and antioxidant analysis, and to determine the antibacterial activity of an herbal remedy (named Cancibax) used in the treatment of childhood leukemia in Côte d’Ivoire.

 2. material and methods